citp/privacy-policy-historical/t/th/thi/thirtyonegifts.com.md

 ### What information do we share with third parties?

 We will share your personal information with our affiliates.
-In addition, we will share your personal information with the independent Thirty-One Gifts Consultants(s) with whom you indicate you have a relationship.
-If you do not have a relationship with one of our independent Thirty-One Gifts Consultants, we will select one who is located near you and provide your contact information to that independent Thirty-One Gifts Consultant so you may be contacted about your inquiry.
+In addition, we will share your personal information with the independent Thirty-One Gifts Consultants(s) with whom you indicate you have a relationship, as well as with any other independent Thirty-One Gifts Consultant(s) we assign to you if your current independent Thirty-One Gifts consultant has discontinued selling Thirty-One Gifts and has become inactive in the business.
+If you have never had relationship with one of our independent Thirty-One Gifts Consultants, we will select one who is located near you and provide your contact information to that independent Thirty-One Gifts Consultant so you may be contacted about your inquiry.

 We may share your personal information with third party service providers that assist us in such things as: developing and administering our Websites or Mobile Applications; data analysis; payment processing; order fulfillment; infrastructure provision; information technology services; customer service; auditing; training; allow us to pursue available remedies or limit the damages we may sustain; conducting surveys, sweepstakes or contests; sending and administering emails or text messages; performing marketing services; or other similar services.
 (These third party providers will be supplied with, or have access to, your personal information for the purpose of providing these services to us or on our behalf.)